poulsp/PspMultiRoomPlayer/README.md

 If you set "autosoundCardNo": false - You have to set the X to you real cardNo showing in aplay -l.

 if "autosoundCardNo": true - You don't need to set the X to be the real cardNo, just leave the X. It will change automatically.
+If you have a a respeaker 2 for example, then you should pcm.snapcastSpeaker in /etc/voicecard/asound_2mic.conf.

 And then use snapcastSpeaker in config.json 'mixerDeviceName'

-For now I use a 1.5 USD USB sound card as snapcastSpeaker (cheap between 1 USD and 1.5 USD).
+For now, I use a about 1 USD, USB sound card as a snapcast speaker (cheaply between $ 1 and $ 1.5).
+However, you can use RPi's built-in bcm2835 headphones as long as it is not used by other hardware.

 Be sure to edit the PspMultiRoomPlayer.service